meteorhacks/cluster/README.md

 #### DNS & SSL

 We'll use cloudflare for DNS and SSL setup.
-> We turn off WebSockets since cloudflare does not support SSL with WebSockets yet!

 * https://bulletproofmeteor.com is pointing to `ip-1` and `ip-2` via A records
 * https://one.bulletproofmeteor.com is pointing to `ip-1`